cosmos/cips/CIPS/cip-12.md

 type: <Standards Track, Meta, or Informational>
 category (only required for Standards Track): <Core, Networking, Interface, or ERC>
 created: 2021-06-16
-requires: X
+requires: 11
 ---

 ## Simple Summary

-This chain registry for Cosmos chains is used to avoid conflicts in the chain index value of CIP-X.
+This chain registry for Cosmos chains is used to avoid conflicts in the chain index value of CIP-11.
 It is heavily inspired by [SLIP44](https://github.com/satoshilabs/slips/blob/ef6d7700cc/slip-0044.md) but explicitly registers chains instead of coins.